-Over 11 lakh transactions rejected in FY21
+Over 11 lakh transactions rejected

 The MGNREG Act mandates workers be paid within 15 days of completion of work.
 However, wage payments usually don't reach the worker's account within that time, often due to technical problems.
 One such vexing problem is that of 'Rejected Payments', which are like bounced cheques.
-These occur when the government initiates the payment, but money does not get credited due to technical issues, and the money is returned to the government.
+These occur when the government initiates the payment, but money does not get credited due to technical issues, and returns to the govt.
 There are numerous reasons for rejections, and their resolutions require a thorough understanding of the complex payment architecture that not only involves various line departments and banks, but also the National Payment Corporation of India (NPCI).
 For example, the block level data entry operators could make errors in entering the account or Aadhaar details of workers.
 At other times, banks consider accounts as 'dormant' when the accounts are not used for some time.
-The hardest to resolve, and one of the most common rejection reasons is Inactive Aadhaar - when the linkage of the worker's Aadhaar and their bank account is broken in the software maintained by NPCI.
 Many government officials and bank officials are unaware of how to resolve these errors; and yet, the burden of resolving rejections is pushed entirely on the workers.
 A worker's subsequent wage payments will also continue to get rejected if the error is not identified and resolved, and they will not receive any wages under MGNREGA.

 - JH ranks as the 9th worst state in India in terms of rejections. - Currently, more than Rs.
 14 crores are pending to be paid to workers, from only FY21, and over 11 lakh transactions have been rejected. - If we consider the amount pending to be paid since FY16, it's more than Rs.
 50 crores.
-This means that workers in Jharkhand are owed nearly Rs.
+This means that workers in Jharkhand are owed more than Rs.
 50 crores by the govt. - 5% of all rejected transactions in the country are rejected in JH.